poqueque/markup_text/README.md

 ## Colors list

 \<color\> can be either a RGB color code started with `#` or a named color.
-Valid names are the ones defined on the Flutter class Colors:
+Valid names are the ones defined on the Flutter Colors class:

 | Color Name | Color |
 | ------------- | :-----------: |